 What You Need for a Proxy Marriage in California

-A proxy marriage is a marriage in which someone else “stands in” on behalf of one of the parties.
+A proxy marriage is a marriage in which someone else “stands in” for one of the parties.
 In other words, one party to the marriage ceremony will not actually be physically present as the couple is legally married.
-To be clear, proxy marriages are quite uncommon.
-Indeed, in most U.S. states, proxy marriages are prohibited by law.
+Proxy marriages are uncommon; indeed, in most U.S. states, including California, proxy marriages are prohibited by law.

-In limited circumstances, you may be eligible to get a proxy marriage in California.
-To do so, one party to the marriage must be an active duty member of the American military who is currently stationed abroad and they must give power of attorney to their proxy.
+However, in limited circumstances, you may be eligible to get a proxy marriage in California.
+To do so, one party to the marriage must be an active duty member of the American military who is currently stationed abroad, and they must give power of attorney to their proxy.

 [California has] this rule that if a marriage is valid in any other state or country—absent public policy exceptions—California will recognize that marriage.